XM23-Pipeline-CPU/XM23-CPU/Assembly Examples/README_ASM.md

 This file is fed directly to the XM23 emulator as is, and contains all executation information.
 The uses the S-records approach to store data in the following manner:
 - There are three types of S records:
-  - S0: Specifies file name
+  - S0: Specifies file name.
   - S1: Specifies all instructions and data to be executed and put into memory (uses Von Neumann architecture).
   - S9: Stores the starting address of the program.
 - Each S-record is built as follows: